GTC SBB FreeSurf.

 9. Amendments to the GTC.

 SBB AG reserves the right to amend these GTC at any time with future effect.
 This shall apply in particular if the amendment is necessary in order to improve service provision or to prevent misuse owing to a change in the law, technical changes or other developments, or for copyright or other equivalent reasons, provided that the customer is not unreasonably disadvantaged.
-SBB AG shall give reasonable advance notice to the customer of any amendments to the GTC.
-The amendments shall be automatically deemed to have been accepted by the customer:
+Any amendment to the GTC will be displayed in the app.
+The new version must be accepted in order to continue to use SBB FreeSurf.

 10. Severability clause.